crumbgit/Galaforce/README.md

 Galaforce is a fixed shooter video game for the BBC Micro and Acorn Electron, written by Kevin Edwards and published by Superior Software in 1986.

-Read more about the game on it's wiki here [Galaforce](https://en.wikipedia.org/wiki/Galaforce)
+Read more about the game on Wikipedia here [Galaforce](https://en.wikipedia.org/wiki/Galaforce)

 ## 30th Anniversary